Morning star (weapon): In art

 These types of morning stars are also depicted in medieval art.
 For instance, one is shown being carried by an armored knight or soldier in the Caesar Tapestries in the Historical Museum of Bern, depicting Julius Caesar's battle against the Germanic leader Ariovistus.
 These tapestries were woven in Tournai between 1465 and 1470, and taken as plunder from Charles the Bold after one of his defeats during the Burgundian Wars against the Swiss.
 In the poem Le Chevalier Délibéré written by Olivier de la Marche and first published in 1486, there is an anonymous woodcut depicting a knight carrying a rather simple morning star with spikes mounted in an asymmetrical pattern as well as a flail equipped with a single spiked ball, known in German as a "Kettenmorgenstern" (literally chain-morning star) which is technically a military flail.

 Similar weapons

 Goedendag

-The goedendag (or variant spellings) was a Flemish weapon which is often described in modern sources as similar to the morning star.
+A goedendag was a Flemish weapon which is often described in modern sources as similar to the morning star.
 However, this is a misconception; it was an infantry weapon in the form of a thick wooden shaft between 1.2 to 1.8 m in length, slightly thicker toward the top, topped with a stout iron spike.
-The weapon was used to great effect by the guildsmen of Flanders' wealthy cities against the French knights during the Guldensporenslag or Battle of the Golden Spurs near Kortrijk (Courtrai) on 11 July 1302; however, on account of superior but more expensive alternatives, it saw limited service from the fifteenth century on, being used exclusively by the Flemish "burgers."
+The weapon was used to great effect by the guildsmen of Flanders' wealthy cities against the French knights during the Guldensporenslag or Battle of the Golden Spurs near Kortrijk (Courtrai) on 11 July 1302; however, on account of superior but more expensive alternatives, it saw limited service from the fifteenth century on, being used exclusively by the Flemish burghers.

 The goedendag was used to spear horses or knights, but little is certain about its precise mode of use.